Tips for Your Southwest Edible Garden in December

 Getting Your Seeds Started

-To plant seeds, fill a clean container with sterile potting mix, such as Miracle-Gro® Potting Mix or a mix of equal parts vermiculite and Miracle-Gro® Perlite.
-Water well and firm the medium.
+When you're ready to plant, fill a clean container with potting mix, such as Miracle-Gro® Seed Starting Potting Mix.
+Water well and firm the mix by gently pressing on it.
 Use a container that drains, but is no more than 2 inches deep.
-Drop seeds on the top of the medium, pressing them in with a small tool like the eraser end of a pencil or a chopstick and backfill over the seeds.
-Vegetable seeds need to be planted only 1/4 inch or less below the surface.
-Place in a warm, sunny, location and cover the pot with a clear, plastic storage bag (freezer bags are not recommended; they are not porous enough) or a milk or juice jug with the bottom removed.
-Water only when the surface of the medium is dry or you see no water droplets on the surface of the covering.
+Drop seeds on the top of the potting mix, pressing them in with a small tool like the eraser end of a pencil or a chopstick and lightly cover the seeds.
+Plant most vegetable seeds 1/4 inch or less below the surface.
+Place the pot in a warm, sunny, location and cover it with a clear, plastic storage bag (freezer bags are not recommended; they are not porous enough.)
+Water only when the surface of the potting mix is dry or you see no water droplets on the covering.

 Germination Takes Time

-Time to germinate depends on temperature but is within 4 to 6 weeks of planting.
-Once the seedlings have 2 sets of leaves, take off the covering.
-Put them in a warm, protected location that has strong but indirect light to prevent them from becoming leggy or weak.
-Fertilize weekly with a diluted solution of fish emulsion or water-soluble fertilizer, such as Miracle-Gro® Water Soluble All Purpose Plant Food, until they are transplanted.
-Out in the garden, continue planting a wide array of winter vegetables to maintain a crop throughout the winter.
+Germination depends on temperature but should take no longer than 4 to 6 weeks after planting (in most cases, your seeds will germinate in 1 to 2 weeks).
+Once the seedlings have germinated, take off the covering and move the plants to a warm, protected location that has strong but indirect light to prevent them from becoming leggy (weak-stemmed).
+Once your seedlings have 2 true leaves, feed weekly with a diluted solution of water-soluble plant food, such as Miracle-Gro® Water Soluble All Purpose Plant Food, until you?re ready to transplant (after the last frost).

 Planting Fast Growing Veggies